PRINT MODE

 ** Requires always completing to 2.
 Here is a new important concept what may called "Presumption denial" : The opener must always complete to 1NT because the responder has theoretically a very weak 6 suiter and requires the opener to bid and play 2.
 But if the responder do not pass after this bidding 2 but makes any new bidding, his hand differs entirely from this presumed.
 Please read farther why and how at "Extensions of the opening 1".

-**** Game hope, and limited to game.
+Game hope, no limited.
 Forcing to 2NT with fit, if not to 3.

-****** With just 16HCP and balanced hand, the responder bids first a relay,, then he bids quantitative 4NT after completing 1NT by opener.
+If he had just 16HCP and balanced hand, the responder would have bidded first a relay, then he would have bidded aquantitative Blackwood 4NT after completing 1NT by opener.
 See below indirect answers.

 Of course the responder has also at his disposal the natural biddings 4 and 4 limited to game if he has a reason to play himself.